leoflewis/website/README.md

 # Hockey Stats

 This is an NHL Hockey Stats website.
-It can be found [here](https://calm-moss-0cb806010.3.azurestaticapps.net/) This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.
+It can be found [here](https://calm-moss-0cb806010.3.azurestaticapps.net/). <br>
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

 ## Development server